 Does our species naturally long for work?
 Would modern workers continue their labor if they lacked the incentive of capital?
-Through the contemplation of work and leisure, this passage explores the nature of labor, exploitation and fulfillment.
+Through the contemplation of work and leisure, this passage explores the nature of labor, exploitation, and fulfillment.

 Natural labor is purely voluntary work.
-It is driven, not by literal necessity, but by the passion of the individual.
+It is driven, not by literal necessity to survive, but by the passion of the individual.
 It is the work which builds upon and reinforces our life’s higher purpose.
-We often perceive work to be separate from leisure; however, when we truly analyze the things which give us joy, we tend to find fulfillment inseparable with the natural labor which is required.
-From the infant’s struggle to take its first steps, humans are built with a drive to grow, discover, and create.
+We often perceive work to be separate from leisure; however, when we genuinely analyze the things which give us joy, we tend to find fulfillment inseparable with the natural labor which is required.
+From the toddlers’ struggle to take its first steps, humans are built with a drive to grow, discover, and create.
 This is not incentivized by capital, but the innate human longing for fulfillment, combined with the creativity, intelligence, and ambition of the human mind.
 I believe that depression and spiritual confusion arise when individuals fail to practice their natural labor, as is common in a society which frequently distorts the meaning of work and leisure.

 We are trained to view the two concepts of work and leisure as entirely separate spheres – with one being devoted to repetitive tasks and the other to consumption.
-However, both these concepts are direct and crippling obstacles to the pursuit of fulfillment.
-Entertainment and consumption bring only temporary joy and artificial fulfillment and thus reinforce an endless quest for immediate gratification through the consumption of goods and entertainment.
+However, both these practices are direct and crippling obstacles to the pursuit of fulfillment.
+Entertainment and consumption bring only temporary joy and artificial fulfillment and thus reinforce an endless quest for immediate gratification through the consumption of products.
 Instead, ‘leisure time’ should be devoted to the practice of natural labor and fulfilling the inner drive to create, learn, and discover.
 Pursuits such as learning a craft, exploring concepts, and building relationships will result in lasting fulfillment, which will contribute to one’s overall character.
 However, meaningful leisure requires a great deal of energy and work, which most people lack because of their tiresome exploitation.
 At the end of their daily toil, most workers are drained of the energy needed to pursue natural labor and thus submit to the lifeless cycle of instant gratification, temporary joy, and artificial fulfillment.

 If we are to pursue a meaningful life, we must recognize labor as the vehicle of growth and fulfillment.
-However, we must simultaneously reconsider the contemporary notion of work, and realize how it’s widespread modern form (that of wage labor) is directly opposed to the pursuit of a fulfilling life.
+However, we must simultaneously reconsider the contemporary notion of work, and realize how its widespread modern form (that of wage labor) is directly opposed to the pursuit of a fulfilling life.
 Likewise, we must reconsider the concept of leisure and realize how an endless cycle of consumption only perpetuates a life of seeking immediate gratification – and thus always lacking long-term fulfillment.
 Until we come to grips with these inconvenient truths and work to liberate ourselves, we are doomed to remain in the endless cycle of capitalist exploitation, unfulfillment, and spiritual depression.